 Information about covid vaccinations in Espoo

-A fourth dose is offered to people aged 12 and older whose immune system is severely weakened.
+A fourth dose is recommended for everyone aged over 60 and over 18-year-olds who belong to risk groups.
+A fourth dose is also offered to people aged 12 or over whose immune system is severely weakened.
 The fourth dose can be administered after 3–4 months have passed since the third dose.

-Fifth dose of coronavirus vaccine recommended for people aged 12 and older whose immune system is severely weakened.
+A fifth dose is recommended for people aged 12 or over whose immune system is severely weakened.
 The dose can be administered after 4–6 months have passed since the fourth dose.

-For people aged 18 or over who have had the disease, we recommend the first coronavirus vaccine dose at the earliest after 2 months of having the disease.
+THL recommends that people aged 18 or over who have had the coronavirus disease get their first dose of the coronavirus vaccine at the earliest 2 months after having had the disease.

-- People aged under 18 can get vaccinated four to six months after having had the disease.
+- Under 18-year-olds can get the first dose 4–6 months after having had the disease.

-Having had covid-19 triggers an immune response that corresponds to one vaccine dose.
+Having had the coronavirus disease triggers an immune response that corresponds to one vaccine dose.
 If the vaccine is administered shortly after a person has had the disease, it may cause more severe transient vaccine reactions.